The 2015 Wildflower! Festival's Student Art Contest

 the winning artwork!

-Richardson has a treat for man’s best friend as the City broke ground December on its first dog park.
+Richardson has a treat for man’s best friend as the City is nearly complete with its first dog park named the Bush Central Barkway.
 Construction of a dog park has been a top priority for the City for several years.
 In fact, the 2010 Parks, Recreation and Open Space Master Plan identified a dog park as one of the top five most-needed park facilities in Richardson.

 The six-acre site is under and along the President George Bush Turnpike west of US 75.
-Construction on the dog park has begun with a planned opening in the spring.
+The Barkway is scheduled to open summer 2015.

 It will include separate areas for large and small dogs, and for puppy parents who wish to host a doggy birthday party, a rental area will be available.
 Not only that, but if your pooch isn’t as perky anymore, is now settling into a slower pace or recovering from surgery, an area for sedentary dogs will also be available.
 The park will also have a central plaza with restrooms, shade structures and open space with different textures that include grass, decomposed granite, stone and logs.